Sigsev-Dev/AdaniWilmar-Asset-Tracker-using-Hyperledger-Fabric-with-QR-code-Integration/README.md

 The vast array of commodities and the products in circulation make it essential for a traceability option to be integrated with every stages of a product in the supply chain, ranging through manufacture to retail.

-Hyperledger Fabric based solution for consortium of logistics companies in any distribution or supply-chain industries

 Here assumption is that you have installed all [prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.3/prereqs.html) that a standard Hyperledger Fabric requires.